ash0080/gun.doc.cn/Using-Amazon-S3-for-Storage.md

 }
 ```

-For your Amazon IAM User (in Security Credential's admin dashboard) that is associated with the Access Key and Secret Access Key from when you initialized GUN on the server:
+For your Amazon IAM User (in Security Credential's admin dashboard, create a custom policy first then create a new user, select it and attach that policy to it) that is associated with that user's Access Key and Secret Access Key from when you initialize GUN on the server:

 ```javascript
 var gun = Gun({